scf4/lyricist/README.md

 ```

 ## Warning ⚠️
 Take care when fetching lyrics.
-Use caching and rate-limit your app's requests as much as possible.
+This feature isn't officially supported by the Genius API, so use caching and rate-limit your app's requests as much as possible.

 ## Genius API Docs